 Avalanche terrain.
-This is the only safe line through a gnarly cliff band.
-Recommended to study the line, know how to recognize the entrance and don't miss it, from the top there is a similar looking line adjacent in the cliffs to the east which is not rideable and would be difficult to climb out of.
-Once confident you can find the line and ride it, it is not a very thrilling run, there are much better and bigger lines around that provide better snow.
-What is attractive is it's rugged nature and wilderness appeal so close to the village, and sense of accomplishment after riding this kind of potentially dangerous line.
+This is the only "safe" line through a gnarly cliff band.
+It is recommended to study the line, know how to recognize the entrance and don't miss it, from the top there is a similar-looking line adjacent in the cliffs to the east which is not rideable and would be difficult to climb out of.
+Once confident you can find the line and ride it, it is not a very thrilling run, although there are much better and bigger lines around that provide better snow.
+What is attractive is its rugged nature and wilderness appeal so close to the village, and sense of accomplishment after riding this kind of potentially dangerous line.

 from the Bull of the Woods Trail

-, This route requires bushwacking through tight stands of trees and is not for beginners.
+.
+This route requires bushwhacking through tight stands of trees and is not for beginners.

 Once on the ridge above the chute, start riding down through mixed conifer and aspen trees and stay right; this is important